yukikitayama/leetcode-python/README.md

 If there are too many values in the same bucket, you should use `height-balanced binary search tree` instead.
 In the worst case, search and insertion time complexity is O(logN).

+## Depth first search (DFS)

+DFS is used 1. for traversing all the vertices in a graph, and 2. for traversing all the paths between two vertices.

+DFS uses recursion call `stack`, LIFO, last in first out.

+Often use visited set as helper data structure to avoid visiting the previously visited vertices.

+### Complexity
+Let V denote the number of vertices, and E the number of edges.
+- Traversing all the vertices
+  - Time is O(V + E) because it needs to check every vertex and traverse through every edge in the graph.
+  - Space is O(V) for the recursion call stack.
+- Traversing all the paths
+  - Time is O((V - 1)!). -1 because once a path reaches the target, from the target no more traverse occurs.
+Factorial ! because, in the worst case, every vertex is connected to every other vertex (Complete graph), meaning that V - 1 paths from start to target, V - 2 paths from the next vertex from the start to target, continue...
+  - Space is O(V^3), because it comes from O((V(V - 1)/2 + 1) * V).
+V(V - 1)/2 + 1 comes from (V - 1) paths appended by
+    (V - 2) paths, appended by (V - 3), ..., and * V comes from each path added to the stack taking O(V) space (?, need
+    review).

 ## Disjoint set
 Disjoint set = union-find.
 The goal is 1. to find whether two vertices share a common ancestor, and 2. connect two